 As such, we have been having these conversations in the psychological disciplines for some time, though these conversations remain incredibly relevant.
 I firmly believe that as imperfect human beings, we never “arrive” to cultural competence.
 Further conversation and action are always needed.

-My own experiences as a female psychology trainee who identifies as bisexual, experiences passing-privilege (i.e., passing as heterosexual), and being married to a cisgender, straight man, admittedly impacts my recommendations.
+My own experiences as an AFAB (assigned female at birth) nonbinary psychologist who identifies as pansexual, experiences passing-privilege (i.e., passing as heterosexual), and being married to a cisgender, straight man, admittedly impacts my recommendations.

 Additionally, working with LGBQ and gender non-conforming clients pre- and post-election has given me many opportunities to reflect on my own practice.
 Many therapists and trainees, me included, struggle to support marginalized clients in ways that feel both helpful and appropriate in therapy.